In this guide, we’ll detail how API partners can implement:

 Field definitions

-• transactionRef – Unique id for a given cancelation
+• transactionRef – Unique id for a given booking event notification

 • eventType – Type of transaction